What Is Diarrhea?

 Kids who aren't vomiting can continue eating and drinking as usual, if they feel up to it.
 Serve smaller portions of food until they feel better.
 Continuing a regular diet may shorten the amount of time they have diarrhea.
 Babies can continue to breastfeed or drink formula as long as they are not throwing up repeatedly.

 If diarrhea is not from an infection, treatment will depend on whatâs causing the problem.

 How Can Parents Help?

 For kids who show signs of mild dehydration, doctors recommend giving oral rehydration solutions (ORS) such as Pedialyte, Enfalyte, or a store brand.
 It has the right amount of water, sugar, and salt to help with dehydration.
-These are available in most grocery stores and drugstores without a prescription and replace body fluids as needed.
+These are available in most grocery stores and drugstores without a prescription.
 Your doctor will tell you what kind to give, how much, and for how long.

-In some cases, kids with severe diarrhea may need to get IV fluids (given into a vein) at the hospital for a few hours to help treat the dehydration.
+In some cases, kids with severe diarrhea may need to get IV fluids (given into a vein) at the hospital treat dehydration.

 - is peeing less than usual